grp06/the-altman-index/README.md

 cp .env.example .env.local        # default points to http://localhost:8018
 npm run dev                       # http://localhost:3000
 ```

+Secondary embeddings for chunk summaries, chunk intents, and document summaries are written to dedicated Parquet files and mirrored into Chroma collections suffixed with `_summary`, `_intents`, and `_docsum`.
+This keeps analytical retrieval paths isolated without touching the primary semantic index.

 The UI walks users through:
 1. Selecting a question (or choosing from pill-based suggestions).